Skip to content

 The Dave Ramsey Effect

 My opinion is that Dave Ramsey does an excellent job getting people not interested in personal finance to begin paying attention.
-It’s hard to argue with his track record to help people get out of debt.
+It’s hard to argue with his track record of helping people get out of debt.

 But, once you dig out of debt, it’s time to start looking to other experts to help grow your wealth.